 Inclusive Learning staff have arrangements in place to meet young people with significant needs from SEN transport.
 They are met from transport or from parents/carers in the morning and are seen safely back on to transport when courses have finished.
-There is an area set aside for Special Needs Transport.
+There are areas set aside for Special Needs Transport.

-Many students use College buses and there is a system for monitoring the bus area, staffed by the Support and Welfare team.
-There are designated parking bays for the disabled throughout the campus.
+Many students use College buses and there is a system for monitoring the bus areas.

+There are designated parking bays for the disabled at the various campuses.

-• What support is offered during breaks and lunchtimes?
+What support is offered during breaks and lunchtimes?